 He is currently Chief Executive of Morgan Sindall Group plc, having co-founded Morgan Lovell in 1977, which then reversed into William Sindall plc in 1994 to form Morgan Sindall Group plc.

 John is a chartered surveyor with a BSc degree in Estate Management from Reading University and an MBA from the Open University.
 He has lived with hearing loss the majority of his adult life.

 Claire Bailey joined the Board of Trustees in 2018 as a co-opted trustee to bring her financial expertise to the work of the Board.
-She is the Chief Transformation Officer for GKN Driveline, a global partner to the automotive industry, and she has a distinguished CV of financial leadership and transformation across a number of sectors.
+Claire is a Chartered Accountant and is currently the CFO for a global businesses in the Aerospace sector.
+She has a distinguished CV of financial leadership and transformation across a number of sectors.

 Lindsay is Executive Director of a leading national deaf charity, which is also the lead awarding body for British Sign Language.
 She is passionate about improving communication between deaf, deafblind and hearing people, and creating better communities in the process.